Writing "Takeaways" and Descriptions

 The following information (along with other resources in the online Information for Proposers

-section), is designed to assist you in developing a dynamic, needs-based session for San Antonio.
+section), is designed to assist you in developing a dynamic, needs-based session for Philadelphia.
 If you have any questions along the way, you are encouraged to contact any member of the Annual Meeting Program Committee

 Your program or workshop proposal should answer the following questions: